Riley-Cox/ECE412-LatticeFPGA/Meeting-Notes/Friday_Jan_17_2025_Meeting_Notes.md

 - The device is to serve as a tool to show potential costumers a comparison of FPGAs to Microcontrollers so that they may show them that FPGAs are not more expensive in space requirements, nor in ease of use.

 We asked Rahul if the github should be started by us or if it will be provided, and if there are documentation standards we should follow.
 He replied:
--The team is responsible for starting a github repository -The Lattice website contains a document on their general standards
+- The team is responsible for starting a github repository
+- The Lattice website contains a document on their general standards

 Rahul further wished to clarify that:
--He will ask the other Crosslink team for help with the toolchain should we need it -We may utilize IP (cores, SPI Bus), such as those avaliable on Opencores.com, ensuring that the same code is fed into the two toolchains, allowing for a viable comparison to be made
+- He will ask the other Crosslink team for help with the toolchain should we need it
+- We may utilize IP (cores, SPI Bus), such as those avaliable on Opencores.com, ensuring that the same code is fed into the two toolchains, allowing for a viable comparison to be made
--We can explore RISC-V or RTL implementations
+- We can explore RISC-V or RTL implementations
--Some metrics we can utilize are: Power, ease of use.
+- Some metrics we can utilize are: Power, ease of use.
--For debugging, we should be able to display messages on the LCD display.
+- For debugging, we should be able to display messages on the LCD display.

 Roy suggested that if the intent is for the device to be able to function as a light-weight debugging tool, it would make sense for us to be able to display text on the LCD before we display images.
 Rahul agreed and so order of the phases was altered as follows: